BladeMcCool/PaymentEngine/README.md

 Client accounts can end up locked after a chargeback.
 In the absence of requirements for specific behavior to take with regards to accounts which have become locked, we will continue processing transactions discovered for a given client even after that client has become locked.

-Any non fatal errors encountered while processing will be logged to stdout.
+Any non fatal errors encountered while processing will be logged to stderr.